idooo/tweeria/README.md

 ```

 Change there DB credentials, server settings and Twitter API keys.
 Please do not forget to change static files root directory `tools.staticdir.root` like `tools.staticdir.root = "/home/ido/tweeria"`

+Read more about config settings [in our wiki](https://github.com/idooo/tweeria/wiki/Config)

 Start Tweeria by executing `loader.sh <confname>` like this: `./loader.sh newconf`